-This is yet another simple recipe of beverage which imitates organoleptic properties of cognac.
-To make homemade cognac from vodka you’ll need oak bark, hawthorn berries, and rose hips, and also just a few other easy to get ingredients.
+This is yet another simple recipe for a beverage which imitates organoleptic properties of cognac.
+To make homemade cognac from vodka you’ll need oak chips, hawthorn berries, and rose hips, and also just a few other easy to get ingredients.
 You’ll get a mildly flavored drink of dark-yellow reddish color, floral cognac aroma and slight hints of oak.

 Warning!
 Real cognac and brandy are made by infusing double-distilled grape distillate in oak barrels for at least 3 years.
 The suggested recipe only allows recreating the color, flavor, and smell of cognac in a more simple, fast, and affordable way.
 You should only use clarified vodka without any additives (no egg clarification, birch buds, cranberries, lemons, etc.) because the resulting taste otherwise can be unpredictable.
-Instead of vodka you can also use ethanol diluted to 40% or medical ethanol, or even double-distilled moonshine.
+Instead of vodka, you can also use ethanol diluted to 40%, or even double-distilled moonshine.

 - Rose hips (dry) – 8 grams (10 hips)

 - Sugar (honey) – 1 tbsp